panosthegopher/panoslb/README.md

-- 👋 Hi, I’m @panosthegopher
+- 👋 Hey, I’m Panos.
-- 👀 I’m interested in creating learning material for the Golang language
+- 👀 I’m interested in coding and automation.

 <!---
 panosthegopher/panosthegopher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.